atlan-antillia/Image-Segmentation-Multiple-Myeloma/README.md

 <img src="./asset/rectangle_cropping.png"  width="720" height="auto"><br>
 <li>2 Cropping the ellipsoidal area corresponding to the mask region.</li>
 <img src="./asset/ellipsoidal_cropping.png"  width="720" height="auto"><br>

+At first glance, the second strategy seems to be well fitting to the white ellipsoidal regions of mask files, but we will take the first strategy, because that ordinary Tensorflow CNN Convolution and MaxPooling layers will receive the rectangular images as their inputs.<br>
-<li>3 Merging some mask files into one mask file corresponding to the original image file.<br>
+Of course, there are some another approaches, of which is to merge mutilple mask files corresponding to one image into one mask file.<br>
 <table>
 <tr>
 <td>106.jpg</td>